-Fair value reserve amounting to P5.8 million as at December 31, 2018 and 2017 represents unrealized loss on AFS financial assets.
+Fair value reserve amounting to P5.8 million as at December 31, 2018 and 2017 represents unrealized loss on equity securities.

 Hedging Reserve

 The hedging reserve includes the effective portion of the cumulative net change in the fair value of the port concession payable used as cash flow hedge against foreign currency risk.